Meteos: Awards and accolades

 Meteos received awards and nominations from several gaming publications.
 It was nominated for the Game Critics Awards Best Puzzle/Trivia/Parlor Game at E3 2005, and was GameSpy and IGN's DS Puzzle Game of the Year that year.
 GameZone named Meteos the Best Puzzle for the DS, and it won the Best Music category at the 2006 Nintendo Power Awards.
 It was also one of thirteen games selected for the Outstanding Performance Award at the 9th CESA Game Awards.

-Eurogamer, GamePro, Nintendo World Report, and Nintendo Life listed Meteos as one of the best Nintendo DS games; Eurogamer also named it one of 2005's best games.
+Eurogamer, GamePro, and Nintendo World Report listed Meteos as one of the best Nintendo DS games; Eurogamer also named it one of 2005's best games.
 That year, Nintendo Power ranked the game 52nd on its list of the best games made for a Nintendo system.
 Pocket Gamer named Meteos one of the best puzzle games for the system in 2008, and IGN ranked it 71st on its Top 100 Modern Games list in 2011.
 After the announcement that the Wii U would be adding DS games to the system's Virtual Console, the GamesRadar and Nintendo Life websites said they wanted Meteos to be available on that platform.